-Posted on 21 March 2018 by Matt Barnard, Acting Head of Crime, Justice & Attitudes
+Posted on 21 March 2018 by Matt Barnard, Head of Communities, Work & Income

 The scandal over Cambridge Analytica’s use of data harvested from Facebook users is yet another sign that we are now in an age when the collection, storage and use of information has moved from the realm of ‘geeks’ to the status of potential political bombshell.